matt123miller/dnd-journal/game-1/game-1-notes.md

 Win

-Loots the bodies, blood ring, tattoos, experiments with the tattoos
+Loots the bodies, blood ring, tattoos, experiments with the tattoos, Roanmara has the ring.

 Sarah tells them to find her at the temple for a reward